 D.3.1 The firm should disclose on its website how it supports its commitment to the professionalism, openness and risk management principles of this Audit Firm Governance Code through recruitment, development activities, objective setting, performance evaluation, remuneration, progression, other forms of recognition, representation and involvement.
 Yes This Transparency Report which is available on the website provides details of the Firm's commitment to the provisions of the Audit Firm Governance Code.
 D.3.2 Independent non-executives should be involved in reviewing people management policies and procedures, including remuneration and incentive structures, to ensure that the public interest is protected.
 Yes The involvement of the INEs in these areas is set out within their report which a section of this Transparency Report D.4 Whistleblowing principle A firm should establish and apply confidential whistleblowing policies and procedures across the firm which enable people to report, without fear, concerns about the firm's commitment to quality work and professional judgement and values in a way that properly takes the public interest into consideration.
 The independent non-executives should be satisfied that there is an effective whistleblowing process in place.
 D.4.1 The firm should report to independent non-executives on issues raised under its whistleblowing policies and procedures and disclose those policies and procedures on its website.
-Yes The Firm's whistle blowing policies and procedures are set out in the Human resources section of this Transparency Report and are discussed by the INEs in their report.
-E Reporting in their report.
-E E.1 Reporting Internal reporting principle in their report.
-Yes in their report.
-The Leadership Team's terms of reference set out that information will be circulated to the partners and the INEs on a timely basis.
+Yes The Firm's whistle blowing policies and procedures are set out in the Human resources section of this Transparency Report and are discussed by the INEs in their report. Е Reporting E.1 Internal reporting principle E.1.1 The management of a firm should ensure that members of its governance structures, including owners and independent non-executives, are supplied with information in a timely manner and in a form and of a quality appropriate to enable them to discharge their duties Yes The Leadership Team's terms of reference set out that information will be circulated to the partners and the INEs on a timely basis.
 However, this is not disclosed and therefore confirmation is not possible.
-E.1 Internal reporting principle The management of a firm should ensure that members of its governance structures, including owners and independent non-executives, are supplied with information in a timely manner and in a form and of a The Leadership Team's terms of reference set out that information will be circulated to the partners and the INEs on a timely basis.
-However, this is not disclosed and therefore confirmation is not possible.
+E.2 Governance reporting principle A firm should publicly report how it has applied in practice each of the principles of the Audit Firm Governance Code and make a statement on its compliance with the Code's provisions or give a considered explanation for any non-compliance.
+E.2.1 The firm should publish on its website an annual transparency report containing the disclosures required by Code Provisions A.1.2, A.1.3, B.1.2, C.2.1, D.1.3, D.2.2, E.2.2 Yes This appendix provides the required disclosures.